10 best BBQ smoker grills for your 2024 summer cookouts

 Snaffling Pig Pig Bluey Charcoal Kamado BarbequeSnaffling Pig

-Bold, blue and stylish, we love this Kamado grill.
-Weighing in at just 43 kilograms and sitting in a nifty grab-and-go cradle, this 33cm grill is perfect for roasting, baking, smoking and grilling and is incredibly fuel efficient.
-Use the stainless-steel door for easy ash removal and the exterior thermometer for monitoring cooking progress.
-One reviewer comments that it brings a lovely smoky taste to proteins like steak.
+You can use the stainless-steel door for easy ash removal and the exterior thermometer for monitoring cooking progress.
+One reviewer comments that cooking on this BBQ grill brings a lovely smoky taste to proteins like steak.

 Pros